ONLYOFFICE/onlyoffice-nuxeo/README.md

 | | [Get it now](https://www.onlyoffice.com/download.aspx?utm_source=github&utm_medium=cpc&utm_campaign=GitHubNuxeo)  | [Start Free Trial](https://www.onlyoffice.com/enterprise-edition-free.aspx?utm_source=github&utm_medium=cpc&utm_campaign=GitHubNuxeo)  |

 \* It's possible to add documents for comparison from your local drive and from URL.
 Adding files for comparison from storage is not available yet.

-\** In free version, pivot tables are supported for viewing, changing style and deleting

 \*** Support for all conditions and gradient.
 Adding/Editing capabilities are coming soon